Shin-Kōbe Station

 Shin-Kōbe station (新神戸駅, Shin-Kōbe-eki) is a railway station on the San'yō Shinkansen and the Seishin-Yamate Line serving the city of Kobe, Japan, and the surrounding area.
 It is located to the north of Kobe city centre, at the foot of Mount Rokkō.
 The Shinkansen trains mostly run inside tunnels under the mountains in this area.
-The station exists in a small space in between two long tunnels (Rokkō and Kobe Tunnels).
+The station exists in a small space in between two long tunnels (Rokkō and Kobe Tunnels), and bridges the Ikuta River.

 This station was newly built for the San'yō Shinkansen and is connected with the city center by the Kobe Municipal Subway.

+View of the station and forecourt.

+The station bridges the Ikuta river.